Veteran reviewing short-term loan options on a laptop at home

 How Can Veterans Avoid Predatory Lenders Targeting Military Borrowers?

 Veterans should watch for key warning signs: lenders who do not ask for military status, loan agreements that do not disclose MAPR, and rollover clauses that extend repayment indefinitely.
-Understanding payday loan rollover rules and what lenders must disclose can help veterans identify when a lender is breaking the law.
+Veterans who have already signed a problematic loan should review common installment loan mistakes to understand their options for correction or early exit.

 Verification Steps Before Signing